 Some cat-friendly features Cija and Dave built just for their cats include:

-- A Pet Net for Safe Moving.
-When a RV is in motion, it’s smart to crate pets – if they’re already comfortable with confinement.
+- A pet net for safe moving.
+When an RV is in motion, it’s smart to crate pets if they’re already comfortable with confinement.
 If not, you’ll have to get creative.
 “I really didn’t want to put them in crates because they really would have lost it,” says Cija.
 Instead of forcing her two cats to use the crates, she put up a large “pet net” typically used to keep animals in the back seats of passenger vehicles.
 The net keeps the cats confined to the Cat Cave area while they’re moving.

-- Skip the clumping litter.
 Cija and Dave tried using the clumping litter their cats were used to.
 “Moisture in there would turn the litter into a gluey, disgusting mess.”
 In addition, the litter would track all over the RV.
-So, they switched to cedar pine litter, the moisture problem, odor and mess disappeared.
+So, they switched to a cedar pine litter, and the moisture problem, odor and mess disappeared.